A nine-month leadership cohort for senior public-sector leaders.

 Why BlueChip.

 Senior leadership development sits at the intersection of how adults actually learn, what senior leaders actually face, and what the public-sector context actually demands.
-Most providers handle one of those.
+BlueChip brings all three to the table.

 An undergraduate degree in education and a Master's in coaching, for designing development that adults will actually act on.
 Senior HR background — training and development, recruitment, investigations — for understanding what senior leaders are navigating from a people perspective.
 Public sector administration experience, for understanding the leader-council-board relationship from the inside.
 Twenty-five years in high-stakes competitive environments, for the decisions-under-pressure piece.